 - In order to be approved for a transfer, your folder should not contain over 3000 files.

-- To upload a folder, make sure you have administrative privileges for its contents.
+- To upload a folder, make sure you have administrative rights to its contents.

-- Do not change the contents of the folder during the upload.
+- Do not change folder contents during the upload.